mackelab/ddm_stride/README.md

-# ddm_stride
+# DDM STRIDE

 DDM STRIDE implements a pipeline for applying simulation-based inference to Drift-Diffusion Models.

 Drift-Diffusion models (DDMs) are used in psychology and neuroscience for modelling the process of decision making in humans and animals.
 Interesting applications of DDMs include [capturing the effect of medication in ADHD patients](https://link.springer.com/article/10.3758/s13423-016-1199-y) or investigating the [relation between visual attention and choice](https://www.frontiersin.org/articles/10.3389/fpsyg.2012.00193/full).
 A simple DDM is visualized in the figure below.
 The model computes the progress of a decision variable over time towards one of two decision boundaries.
 When the decision variable crosses one of the boundaries, the corresponding choice is reported and the reaction time of making the choice can be observed.
 A DDM is parameterized by a number of parameters $\theta$, e.g. the height of the decision boundary.

 Given experimental data containing the choices and reaction times of subjects, reasearchers aim at finding the DDM and the DDM parameters $\theta$ that are most likely to having generated the experimental data.
 Parameters can be found via [Bayesian Inference](https://en.wikipedia.org/wiki/Bayesian_inference).
 Here, a posterior $p(\theta | x)$ is computed that describes the probability of a parameter $\theta$ having generated the experimental data $x$.
 Additionally, experimental conditions $\pi$ like the task difficulty might influence the DDM, yielding a posterior distribution $p(\theta | x, \pi)$.
+The shape and variance of the posterior convey information regarding the sensitivity of a parameter and can help with defining a reasonable prior space.
+Furthermore, the variance of the posterior reflects on its uncertainty with an increased number of observations $x$ decreasing the posterior variance.

 For simpler DDMs the posterior can be found by numerically solving the likelihood $p(x | \theta, \pi)$.
 However, the likelihood is intractable for more complex DDMs like the [leaky, competing accumulator model](https://psycnet.apa.org/record/2001-07628-003).
 DDM STRIDE provides a pipeline for solving complex DDMs based on simulations, cf. [simulation-based inference](https://www.pnas.org/doi/abs/10.1073/pnas.1912789117).
-TODO: explain sbi?

 <img src="tutorials/tutorial_images/overview.PNG" width=1000px>